anicrob/get-inactiveuser-filters-dashboards/README.md

 URL - this is the Atlassian url instance (e.g. https://your-domain.atlassian.net)

+Note: you can use .env.TEMPLATE as a reference

 ## Usage

 To use this script, run it by using the following command: